The Settlers II (10th Anniversary): Aufbruch der Kulturen

 Although part of the Traditional strand, Aufbruch der Kulturen does feature some new game mechanics.
 For example, the different races are no longer merely aesthetically differentiated, but now have different economic models, different buildings and different soldiers.
-The Egyptians' economy is very basic, with no complex daisy-chain economic processes, and it can produce large numbers of soldiers very quickly, although these soldiers are comparatively weak.
+The Egyptian economy is very basic, with no complex daisy-chain economic processes, and it can produce large numbers of soldiers very quickly, although these soldiers are comparatively weak.
 In contrast, the Scots' economy is more complex, with more multi-stage processes, and takes longer to recruit an army.
 Scottish soldiers, however, are very strong.
 The Bavarian's economy and soldier recruitment falls in the middle.
 The game also features magic, whereby each race can call upon their respective deity for economic and/or military assistance.
 Certain economic process have also been expanded.
 For example, in The Settlers II and 10th Anniversary, a baker needs flour and water to make bread.
-In Aufbruch der Kulturen, however, a baker needs flour, water, and salt, which must be mined.
+In Aufbruch der Kulturen, however, a Bavarian baker needs flour and salt, which must be mined.
 Also new is the sacrificial temple; if the player places a certain amount of resources on the altar, the settlement will receive a bonus for a limited time, such as buildings moving into areas unreachable by enemies, soldiers receiving an attack bonus, or goods produced faster.
 Another change is that the game no longer features individual tools; instead, there is simply a single master tool which all workers use in their respective occupation.
 Single-player games also feature an adjustable difficulty level.

 In the game's single-player campaign, during the preparation period for the Olympic Games, the god Olympus notices that the people of the world have become obsessed with money, waging wars on one another to acquire more and more land, and laying waste to the earth in the process.
 Disgusted by their behaviour, Olympus decides to cancel the games.
 Meanwhile, the angels Kostas and Theofanos have been observing mankind, and they report to Olympus that if everybody behaved peacefully and respectfully, things would be extremely boring.
 With this in mind, they suggest he give the people one last chance to show they can be decent.
 Much to the displeasure of the goddess Sachmet, who is pursuing her own agenda, Olympus agrees, assigning tasks to the various nations so they can prove themselves redeemable.
-Sachmet, however, determines to prevent the people completing Olympus's tasks any way she can.
+Sachmet, however, is determined to prevent the people from completing Olympus's tasks any way she can.

 The game features a 3D online lobby, where players can enter or create multiplayer games, text with other players, create and add to a friends list, send emails, and visit a tailor to alter the appearance of their avatars.
 The player can also go into a tavern and compete against other players in one of three minigames; dice, chess and Texas hold 'em.
 The winner receives experience points and money, which can be used to purchase new avatars.